tallguyjenks/DevLog/DevLog/p.doing.homelab.services.truenas.md

 ## Installation

-- View [[p.doing.homelab.servers.fafnir.idrac]] interface in firefox
+- View [[p.doing.homelab.servers.fafnir.hardware.idrac]] interface in firefox
   - Set console to be HTML5
 - Load .iso virtual media to the CD/ROM
 - `F11` to open UEFI manager